tlab-wide/avvv_etsi/docs/design/analyser_design/index.md

 ### ROS2 Bag Files

 `ros2 bag` is a command line tool for recording data published on topics in your system.
 It accumulates the data passed on any number of topics and saves it in a database.
 You can then replay the data to reproduce the results of your tests and experiments.
 Recording topics is also a great way to share your work and allow others to recreate it.
-The output of this command is a bag file.
+The output of this command is a Bag file.
 We're going to record our experiments topics and use the recordings in our analysis.
 For more details see the [prepare-input](../../how_to_guides/preparing_input) page.

 ## Analyser Output